t-beigbeder/otvl_web/README.md

     media files such as documents, images and video files are managed directly as files on the server.

-- From a developper point of view:
+- From a developer point of view:
   - the front-end is developped with [Vue.js](https://vuejs.org/) and more specifically